• Skip to main content

 2. Add powdered spices, and roast another for 2-3 seconds.
 Remove from heat and transfer to a food processor.

 3. Grind into a fine powder.
 Sieve the spice mix through a fine strainer.
-(Fennel seed is difficult to ground smoothly and they will spoil the texture of nihari.
+(Fennel seeds are difficult to ground smoothly and they will spoil the texture of nihari.
 So sieving is important.)

 4. Store spice mix in an airtight jar in the fridge for 1 year.